Toyota Prius: Fourth generation (XW50; 2015)

 The fourth-generation Prius was first shown during September 2015 in Las Vegas, and was released for retail customers in Japan on 9 December 2015.
-The launch in the North American market occurred in January 2016, and February in Europe.
+The launch in the North American market occurred in January 2016, and February in Europe and the Middle East.

 In August 2013, Toyota Managing Officer Satoshi Ogiso, who was chief engineer for the Prius line, announced some of the improvements and key features of the next generation Prius.
 This was the first generation of the Prius to use the Toyota New Global Architecture (TNGA) modular platform, which provides a lower center of gravity and increased structural rigidity.
 Ogiso also explained that the next-generation Prius plug-in hybrid, the Prius Prime, was developed in parallel with the standard Prius model.

+The 2018 model year Prius Eco ranked as the second-most-fuel-efficient petrol-powered car without plug-in capability available in the US that year, following the Hyundai Ioniq Blue hybrid.

 2018 facelift

 In late November 2018, for the 2019 model year, the U.S. market Prius lineup introduced an all-wheel drive model featuring Toyota's E-Four system.
 This has been available for the Japanese market Prius since 2015 and the hybrid versions of the RAV4 and Lexus NX.
 Also, the Prius received a facelift with redesigned headlights and tail lights, which was released in Japan on 17 December 2018.

 In 2021, for the 2022 model year, Toyota released the Nightshade Edition in the US.
 Like other Nightshade models, it added black paint to exterior trim pieces.
 It was available in FWD or AWD-e powertrain and in three exterior colours.